sass/libsass-python/docs/index.rst

 Credit
 ------

-Hong Minhee wrote this Python binding of Libsass_.
+Hong Minhee wrote this Python binding of LibSass_.

-Hampton Catlin and Aaron Leung wrote Libsass_, which is portable C/C++ implementation of Sass_.
+Hampton Catlin and Aaron Leung wrote LibSass_, which is portable C/C++ implementation of Sass_.

 Hampton Catlin originally designed Sass_ language and wrote the first